ncd-io/V3-Firmware-Update-/V18/Readme.md

 Added support for Extra flash.

-Upgrade the boards that has extra flash
+Upgrade the boards that have extra flash